pmean/build-website/text/99/typetwo.md

 The null hypothesis traditionally represents a negative finding (i.e., there is no difference between the treatment and control).
 You should always remember that it is impossible to prove a negative.
-Some statisticians will emphasize this fact by using the phrase \"fail to reject the null hypothesis\" in place of \"accept the null hypothesis.\" The former phrase always strikes me as semantic overkill.
+Some statisticians will emphasize this fact by using the phrase "fail to reject the null hypothesis" in place of "accept the null hypothesis."
+The former phrase always strikes me as semantic overkill.

 **Example**